 Jet lag is a physiological condition caused by travelling long-distance via airplane, generally across several time zones.
 Medically referred to as desynchronosis, it's characterised by the "body clock" struggling to synchronise with the destination time, causing difficulty sleeping and in general disrupting the body's normal rhythm.
 While not necessarily dangerous to health, it can be extremely uncomfortable and make travelling more physically taxing.

-Fortunately you can purchase prescription medications from OnlineClinic that can effectively help your body adjust to the new time zone assisting in avoiding jet lag.
+Fortunately you can purchase prescription medication from OnlineClinic that can effectively help your body adjust to the new time zone assisting in avoiding jet lag.
 This will help ensure that your holiday or business trip isn't hampered by jet lag.
 All you need to do is complete a free online consultation which gets reviewed by our doctors.
 They will ensure that the treatment is a safe and effective option for you.
 We will then dispense your medication and deliver it via free express delivery overnight.

 We have treated over